0x31i/OC-DVWA/README.md

-# DAMN VULNERABLE WEB APPLICATION
+# OVERCLOCK WEB APPLICATION

-Damn Vulnerable Web Application (DVWA) is a PHP/MariaDB web application that is damn vulnerable.
+Overclock Web Application (OCWA) is a PHP/MariaDB web application that is intentially vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.

-The aim of DVWA is to **practice some of the most common web vulnerabilities**, with **various levels of difficulty**, with a simple straightforward interface.
+The aim of OCWA is to **practice some of the most common web vulnerabilities**, with **various levels of difficulty**, with a simple straightforward interface.
 Please note, there are **both documented and undocumented vulnerabilities** with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.
 - - -

 ## WARNING!

-Damn Vulnerable Web Application is damn vulnerable! **Do not upload it to your hosting provider's public html folder or any Internet facing servers**, as they will be compromised.
+Overclock Web Application is vulnerable! **Do not upload it to your hosting provider's public html folder or any Internet facing servers**, as they will be compromised.
 It is recommended using a virtual machine (such as [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/)), which is set to NAT networking mode.
 Inside a guest machine, you can download and install [XAMPP](https://www.apachefriends.org/) for the web server and database.

 ### Disclaimer

-We do not take responsibility for the way in which any one uses this application (DVWA).
+We do not take responsibility for the way in which any one uses this application (OCWA).
 We have made the purposes of the application clear and it should not be used maliciously.
-We have given warnings and taken measures to prevent users from installing DVWA on to live web servers.
-If your web server is compromised via an installation of DVWA, it is not our responsibility, it is the responsibility of the person/s who uploaded and installed it.
+We have given warnings and taken measures to prevent users from installing OCWA on to live web servers.
+If your web server is compromised via an installation of OCWA, it is not our responsibility, it is the responsibility of the person/s who uploaded and installed it.

 - - -

 ## License

-This file is part of Damn Vulnerable Web Application (DVWA).
+This file is part of D*mn Vulnerable Web Application (DVWA).

-Damn Vulnerable Web Application (DVWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+D*mn Vulnerable Web Application (DVWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Damn Vulnerable Web Application (DVWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+D*mn Vulnerable Web Application (DVWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Damn Vulnerable Web Application (DVWA).
+You should have received a copy of the GNU General Public License along with D*mn Vulnerable Web Application (DVWA).
 If not, see <https://www.gnu.org/licenses/>.

 - - -